ArcNyxx/base64/README.md

 Useful for:
 - basic authentication and jwt on the web
 - compact, swift, and human unreadable encoding
+- encode alternative data to send as text

 ## Philosophy
 Provide the fastest encode/decode functions possible which conform to the following criteria: